The Radial Masa in a Free Group Factor is Maximal Injective: Introduction

-\textbf{Acknowledgement: }The work in this paper originated during a visit of the fourth author to the University of New Hampshire in April 2008.
+\paragraph*{Acknowledgements} The work in this paper originated during a visit of the fourth named author to the University of New Hampshire in April 2008.
 He would like to thank the faculty and students of the Department of Mathematics, and in particular Don Hadwin, for their hospitality during this visit.
+Section \ref{MaxInjective} was undertaken at the Workshop in Analysis and Probability at Texas A\&{}M University in August 2008.
+It is a pleasure to record our gratitude to the workshop organisers and NSF for providing financial support to the workshop.

-The authors would also like to thank Simon Wassermann for simulating conversations regarding maximal nuclear C$^*$-subalgebras of C$^*$-algebras.
+The authors would like to thank Simon Wassermann for simulating conversations regarding maximal nuclear C$^*$-subalgebras of C$^*$-algebras.
+Finally, the authors would like to thank the referee for their helpful suggestions, which have improved the exposition of the paper.